dhocker/iex-localc/README.md

 =IEXCompanyKeyCount()
 ```
 #### IEXCompanyKeyByIndex
-Returns the key name for the nth key in a Quote.
+Returns the key name for the nth key in a Company.
 ```
 =IEXCompanyKeyByIndex(index)
 ```